jpedro/jpedro.github.io/companies.md

 ## Growth pains

-If it hits the market and monetise quickly they can afford to pay full time employees.
-The other less atractive option is to get fund raised.
+If it hits the market and monetise quickly enough they can afford to pay full time employees by themselves.
+The other option is to get fund-raised.

 Either way, the race to attract talent is on.

 In the beginning the only option to attract qualified people away from